yangr0/RVuln/README.md

 # Roadmap

-[x] Input payloads with a given input
+[ x ] Input payloads with a given input

 [ ] Check if a payload works on a webiste